kagzouli/StationDemoProject/README.md

 # TrafficStation application demo

-This project is a simple CRUD application with a MariaDB or H2 database , it allows to create, delete, update and read traffic station information.
+This project is a simple CRUD application with a Mysql or H2 database , it allows to create, delete, update and read traffic station information.
 It will also allow to search traffic stations information by criteria using pagination (With REST call) It is based on a file that RATP has made online some years ago (This file is integrated to the database using a batch for the sample).
 This project allows me to test some common concept architecture that are used in enterprise.